RhodoResearchNetwork/RRN-Classification/README.md

 # VOTING

 We will create a form here that will raise a GitHub an issue.
 There will be a period of time where the issues proposals can be discusses.
 A google form will be shared via an email list to voting can take place.
-2/3rd majority of those who vote?
+With 2/3rd majority of those who vote.
+This needs discussed and decided.

 # VERSIONING
 We expect this project to produce updates to the taxonomic database.
 The working group leader (Alan Elliott) will be in charge of issuing updates to WFO.
 The R-RN community will be notified before any major updates.
 Only changes that have been approved by the voting system will be included in updates.
 A DOI will be provided for each version via Zenodo.